 All things velvet please.
 My new favourite fabric.
 There is something so alluring and opulent about velvet and it’s quite easy to accessorise, dress up or down, keep it simple or have fun with it.
 The quintessential 90’s trend is back!
 And what a perfect time ahead of the festive season.

-I got in on the nostalgia by wearing a rose coloured crinkle velvet blazer with shawl collar for Gary’s work event in Manchester.
-I accessorised this together with a satin tassel end skinny scarf, suede sphere bag and strappy croc effect patent heels.
-I loved the contrast of the textures between the velvet and the satin, I am also a lover of satin and it seems that satin is making a major comeback too.
+I got in on the nostalgia by wearing a rose coloured crinkle velvet blazer with shawl collar.
+I accessorised with a satin tassel end skinny scarf, suede sphere bag and strappy croc effect patent heels.
+I loved the contrast of the textures between the velvet and the satin.
+I’m also a lover of satin and it seems that satin is making a major comeback too.
 The 90’s girl-band satin slip dress is back in full force.

-I really liked that this blazer was loose fitted rather than tailored, and also makes it a little easier to incorporate into a more casual look.
-I did originally really want this in the striking jade green colour but was out of stock, now its back in I couldn’t be happier!
+I really liked that the blazer was loose fitted rather than tailored, and also makes it a little easier to incorporate into a casual look.
+I did originally really want this in the jade green colour but was out of stock, now its back in I couldn’t be happier!
 Excited to add more velvety beauties to my wardrobe!

 Velvet blazer – Topshop

 Lace trim black skirt – Topshop

 I also bought a pair of velvet plaited mules that I simply adore (here).
 However, they’re probably not the most practical shoe for this season considering it’s ice cold outside but they’re just so nice.
 I love the plaited detail, too – pretty in pink!

 I loved wearing them with jeans (here) as they made my outfit less casual and was definitely the standout piece.
 I’m enjoying adding to my velvet collection anyway, even if I don’t wear them again until next spring.
 Ah well, that’s the glorious British weather for you!